annhanlon/gis-workshop-waml-template/index.md

 [chen232@uwm.edu](mailto:chen232@uwm.edu)

-- Optionally, a GitHub.com account.
+- Optionally, you may want to create a GitHub.com account.
 If you don't already have a GitHub.com account, you can [create one here](https://github.com/join).
 Take this short video [Getting Started with GitHub](https://youtu.be/noZnOSpcjYY) if you're brand new and want to get a high-level overview of the platform.
 This is only necessary if you'd like to use [Juncture](https://labs.jstor.org/projects/juncture/) and could come in handy for other purposes, too.
 {: .prereq}

 ### IIIF for Art History